Think we'd vibe?

 The Problem:

-The Inspections page on Property Inspect served as the main workspace for an Inspection job to be completed.
-It housed all the information, contacts and correspondence needed.
+The Inspections page on Property Inspect is the main workspace for an Inspection job to be completed.
+It houses all the important information, contacts, and correspondence needed.

-However, when carrying out screen observations on newer users to test how straightforward and easy it was to navigate, they took longer periods of time than customers who has been using the page for several years to find certain sections and perform actions.
+However, when carrying out screen observations on newer users to test how straightforward and easy it was to use, they took longer periods of time than power users who has been using the page for several years to find certain sections and fill or edit them.

-When following up to gather accompanying qualitative data, they expressed that they found the layout of information confusing; the sent messages appeared at the bottom instead of at the top of the message fields, and finding key informations like location of keys, custom notes, and billing details was harder to pull out.
+For example, the sent messages appeared at the bottom instead of at the top of the message fields, and finding key informations like location of keys, custom notes, and billing details was harder to instantly locate.

-All in all, the design and information architecture of the page was not properly organised for important information and correspondence to be as effortlessly located and processed as possible.
+All in all, the design and information architecture was not optimised for important information and correspondence to be as effortlessly discovered and comprehended as possible.

 Building the architecture

-As a final activity, I also asked the group to sort these categories of information into a most to least important hierarchy.
+The group also sorted these categories of information into a most to least important hierarchy.

-The most crucial parts at the top were property and key information, conduct date and inspection reference, and client and contacts, billing and correspondence in the middle, and least important (who the job was created by and assigned to) landed at the bottom.
+The most crucial parts to sit at the top of the page were property and key information, conduct date and inspection reference, and client and contacts.
+Billing and messaging correspondence was placed in the middle, and who the job was created by and assigned to was deemed as least important.

 Streamlining Inspection Management